zzzuuu/zzzuuu.github.io/_pages/about.md

 ### Education

-I received my Ph.D. in Integrative Biology from University of California at Berkeley (advised by [Robert Dudley](https://berkeleyflightlab.org) & [David Wake](https://wakelab.berkeley.edu/)).
+I received my Ph.D. in Integrative Biology from University of California at Berkeley,  with support from the Museum of Vertebrate Zoology (advised by [Robert Dudley](https://berkeleyflightlab.org) & [David Wake](https://wakelab.berkeley.edu/)).

 ---